ix-ax/axsharp/SECURITY.md

 ## Reporting a Vulnerability

 **Please do not disclose the vulnerability in the publicly available parts of this repo.**
-The vulnerabilities should be reported to the following email team@ixcite.tech We will address the security issue in a separate workflow.
+The vulnerabilities should be reported to the following email peto.kurhajec@mts.sk We will address the security issue in a separate workflow.